omar404ahmed/bioinformatics_249/one/README.md

-# CS249 Spring 2025: Metagenomic Classification with k-mer Indexes and Minimizers
+# Metagenomic Classification with k-mer Indexes and Minimizers

 This repository contains the implementation for CS249 Spring 2025 Assignment 1, which focuses on metagenomic classification methods using k-mer indexes, minimizers, and comparison with established bioinformatics tools.